 Tell your doctor if you have trich and you’re pregnant, or think you might be.
 Doctors don’t always agree on how to treat trich during pregnancy.
 That said, there are no studies that show metronidazole will harm you or your baby if you take it when you’re pregnant.

 So the standard treatment if you’re pregnant and have trich that shows symptoms is to take a single dose of metronidazole.
-If you don’t have symptoms, you might put off treatment until after week 37 of your pregnancy.
+Some doctors, though, prefer giving a smaller dose over 5 to 7 days to help prevent the nausea and vomiting that is more likley to occur with the higher dose.
+If you don’t have symptoms, your doctor may still recommend treating the kinfection.

 Can I Get Treated If I’m Breastfeeding?